mensbeam/Catcher/README.md

 Ook!
 ```

 This is accomplished internally because of [`pcntl_fork`][d].
 The throw is done in a separate fork which causes that fork to exit after the `Throwable` is handled while the main process is allowed to continue. `pcntl_fork` is a POSIX function and therefore is only available for use in CLI UNIX environments; this means that it will work neither in Windows nor in Web environments.
-We also understand this might be undesirable behavior to some, so turning this off is as simple as setting `Catcher::$forking` to false.
+We also understand this might be undesirable behavior to many, so turning this off is as simple as setting `Catcher::$forking` to false.

 ## Documentation